-7.7 To date, has the relevant data protection authority(ies) taken any enforcement action in relation to cookies?
+10.3 To date, has/have the relevant data protection authority(ies) taken any enforcement action in relation to cookies?

-No. The FDPIC investigates new trends regarding cookies on a regular basis but did not take any action, since cookies are not regulated in the DPA.
+No. The FDPIC investigates new trends regarding cookies on a regular basis but has not taken any action, since cookies are not regulated in the DPA.

-7.8 What are the maximum penalties for breaches of applicable cookie restrictions?
+10.4 What are the maximum penalties for breaches of applicable cookie restrictions?

-A fine not exceeding CHF 5,000, (see article 53 of the Telecommunication Act).
+A fine not exceeding CHF 5,000 for non-compliant cookies policy on websites of Swiss providers (see article 53 of the Telecommunication Act).

-8 Restrictions on International Data Transfers
+11 Restrictions on International Data Transfers

-8.1 Please describe any restrictions on the transfer of personal data abroad.
+11.1 Please describe any restrictions on the transfer of personal data to other jurisdictions.